KQM-git/HSRNews/archive/914.md

 ### Game Updates and Improvements Overview

+■2025/04/10

+- Fixes an issue in the "Celestial Invitation" interface where some characters' information may display erroneously when selecting the customizable characters, after performing specific operations.

+- Fixes an issue where the game may proceed abnormally after experiencing a "Guest Occurrence" in the "Star Rail WORLD" event.

+- Fixes an issue where the game interface may black out in the "Star Rail WORLD" event after performing specific operations.

+- Fixes an issue where the game may proceed abnormally in Aptitude Showcase after performing specific operations.

+- Fixes an issue where the game may proceed abnormally under certain circumstances during the Adventure Mission "Heartbroken Dromas."

+- Fixes an issue in the Adventure Mission "Chirping Secret Treasure?" where there may be an error when solving a puzzle under certain circumstances.

+- Fixes an issue where the Achievement "The World Beyond the Cave" cannot be completed under certain conditions.

+- Fixes an issue where the game interface may black out when tapping "One More Time" after challenging certain stages with specific team lineups.

+- Fixes an issue where images from "Demised Scholar: Anaxagoras" may display abnormally in "As I've Written."

+- Fixes an issue where avatars of certain characters display abnormally in "Status Effect" - "Character Effect."

+- Fixes an issue where the Phonograph track "Elegy of Netherwing" plays abnormally.

 ■2025/04/09

 - Fixes an issue where the "New" label cannot be removed in the "Store" - "Recommended" page under certain circumstances.